kyleiwaniec/ucb205/exercise_2/README.md

 git clone git@github.com:kyleiwaniec/ucb205.git
 cd ucb205/
 git checkout exercise_2
-cd /data/ucb205/exercise_2/
 ```

 __Install dependencies__
-You will be prompted to choose which AMI you are using, to confirm whether or not postgres is set up on /data/pgsql, and to enter your twitter credentials:
+You will be prompted to confirm whether or not postgres is set up on /data/pgsql (if you attached a brand new volume, the answer is no)    You will also be prompted to enter your twitter credentials.

 `. /data/ucb205/exercise_2/install-dependencies.sh`